Human behaviour the weak link in cyber defence

 However, frontline staff may be an easier target as they are not always aware of the risks of cyberattack, or understand the likely consequences.

 While IT believes new tools such as artificial intelligence can help to identify and block cyberattack types in real time, 100 per cent of survey respondents believe that user training and awareness programmes are vital prerequisites to improving email security.
 The survey showed that only 77 per cent of respondent companies are training their employees.
-Larger organizations (over 1,000 employees) are more likely to do so.
+Larger organisations (over 1,000 employees) are more likely to do so.

 According to IT research company Gartner: "Attack methods continually evolve to stay a step ahead of your security strategy.
 Therefore, it is paramount to train employees to be security-conscious critical thinkers who can leverage their knowledge in changing situations."

-Organizations need to offer users more than just a traditional classroom-style approach.
+Organisations need to offer users more than just a traditional classroom-style approach.
 Being able to scale training, move quickly and be offered training at the convenience of each member of staff could make all the difference in an effective programme.

-The Dimensional Research survey conducted on behalf of Barracuda also highlights the need for organisations to include training and simulation as part of their overall email security strategy, with 98 per cent of respondents saying their organization would benefit from additional email security capabilities, including phishing simulation (63 per cent) and social engineering detection (62 per cent).
+The Dimensional Research survey conducted on behalf of Barracuda also highlights the need for organisations to include training and simulation as part of their overall email security strategy, with 98 per cent of respondents saying their organisation would benefit from additional email security capabilities, including phishing simulation (63 per cent) and social engineering detection (62 per cent).

 The solution uses a two-pronged approach to combat this ploy.
 First, computer-based training gives users a baseline understanding of the latest techniques being used by attackers.
-Secondly, it embeds learning into business processes by launching customized simulations that test and reinforce good user behaviour.
+Secondly, it embeds learning into business processes by launching customised simulations that test and reinforce good user behaviour.
 A large library of curated content means faster time to value, while rich reporting and analytics provide visibility.